mohitbhatt-du/AternosWebviewApp/README.md

 I do not own any copyright of aternos.
 It is just a webview application for accessing aternos server directly to your android device without vsiting to official site in external browser.

 ### Status - BETA
-Many optimization and features may come in future.
+Many optimizations and features may come in future.